Tracing nitrogen enrichment across cosmic time with JWST: Abstract

 \section{Abstract}

-{ We present a comprehensive analysis of the nitrogen-to-oxygen (N/O) abundance ratio in sample of $\sim 500$ star-forming galaxies at redshift $z\sim 1-6$, with a median redshift of \,<\,$z$\,>\,=\,2.7, using deep JWST/NIRSpec spectroscopy.
-Leveraging detections of faint auroral emission lines in 76 galaxies at $z > 1$ from both the MARTA survey and a large compilation of high-redshift literature objects, we derive direct electron temperature-based abundances for nitrogen and oxygen using rest-frame optical lines.
-We establish the first high-redshift calibrations of strong-line N/O diagnostics based on `direct' abundance measurements, finding no significant evolution for both the N2O2 = $\log$(\NII $\lambda$6585/\OII $\lambda\lambda$3727,3729) and N2S2 = log(\NII$\lambda$6585/\SII$\lambda\lambda$6717,6731) diagnostics compared to local realisations.
-We then investigate the N/O–O/H relation across cosmic time using both `direct' abundances and strong-lines based measurements (additional 430 galaxies).
-We find evidence for mild but systematic nitrogen enhancement at high redshift: galaxies at $z > 1$ exhibit N/O ratios elevated by $\sim$0.18 dex (median offset) at fixed O/H compared to local trends, with a more pronounced enhancement at low metallicity (i.e. 12 + log(O/H) $\lesssim$ 8.1), where the offset reaches up to $\sim$0.3-0.4~dex.
+{ We present a comprehensive analysis of the nitrogen-to-oxygen (N/O) abundance ratio in a sample of $\sim 660$ star-forming galaxies at redshift $z\sim 1-6$, with a median redshift of $\langle z \rangle$ = 3.0, using deep JWST/NIRSpec spectroscopy.
+Leveraging detections of faint auroral emission lines in 92 galaxies at $z > 1$ from both the MARTA survey and a large compilation of high-redshift literature objects, we derive direct electron temperature-based abundances for nitrogen and oxygen using rest-frame optical lines.
+We establish the first high-redshift calibrations of strong-line N/O diagnostics based on `direct' abundance measurements, finding a mild evolution for the N2O2 = $\log$(\NII $\lambda$6585/\OII $\lambda\lambda$3727,3729) diagnostic and no clear evolution for the N2S2 = log(\NII$\lambda$6585/\SII$\lambda\lambda$6717,6731) diagnostic compared to local realisations.
+We then investigate the N/O–O/H relation across cosmic time using both `direct' abundances and strong-lines based measurements (additional 535 galaxies).
+We find evidence for mild but systematic nitrogen enhancement at high redshift: galaxies at $z > 1$ exhibit N/O ratios elevated by $\sim$0.18 dex (median offset) at fixed O/H compared to local trends, with a more pronounced enhancement at low metallicity (i.e. 12 + log(O/H) $\lesssim$ 8.1), where the offset reaches up to $\sim$0.4-0.5~dex.
 We consider several scenarios to explain the observed trends, including bursty star formation, differential metal loading, and inflows of pristine gas.
-Our results provide the most extensive confirmation of elevated N/O ratios at high-redshift to date based on rest-optical diagnostics and within a self-consistent frame.
+Our results provide the most extensive confirmation of elevated N/O ratios at high-redshift to date based on rest-optical diagnostics and within a self-consistent frame. }